WeWork: 2019

 In January 2019, WeWork raised an additional $2 billion from SoftBank at a $47 billion valuation.
 SoftBank considered investing as much as $16 billion but downsized plans due to turbulence in financial markets and opposition from investors.
 The investment brought SoftBank's total funding in WeWork to over $10 billion.
-In late January 2019, WeWork announced that it would open a location on two floors of a building in Tampa Heights in 2020 as part of its expansion into Tampa, Florida.

 In April 2019, WeWork acquired Managed by Q, a platform that office tenants can use to hire service providers.
 It was sold at a loss in March 2020.
 On April 29, 2019, WeWork filed a draft registration statement for a proposed initial public offering.
 By July 2019, Adam Neumann had liquidated $700 million of his WeWork stock.

-On August 14, 2019, the company filed Form S-1.
+On August 14, 2019, the company filed Form S-1 in preparation for an initial public offering.
 The filing revealed significant losses, expensive lease agreements, and a complex relationship with founder Adam Neumann.
 It also disclosed $47 billion of future lease obligations and only $4 billion of future lease commitments.
 The company was then "besieged with criticism over its governance, business model, and ability to turn a profit."

 The company changed the legal name of WeWork to We Company and, according to the August 2019 Form S-1 filing, the firm paid $5.9 million to an entity owned by Adam Neumann and other WeWork founders for brand licensing the name.
 In early September 2019, Neumann returned the $5.9 million to the company for the use of the trademark and gave the company all of the trademark rights for the "We" family trademarks.

 On August 27, 2019, WeWork acquired Spacious, a company that leases unused space from restaurants during daytime hours and then rents this space to remote workers.
 Spacious was shut down 4 months later, in December 2019.

 On September 4, 2019, WeWork added its first female director, Harvard Business School professor Frances Frei, to the company's board of directors.

 On September 13, 2019, the company announced changes to its corporate governance to include the ability for the board of directors to pick a new CEO and not having CEO Adam Neumann's family members on the board.
 Neumann also agreed to transfer to the company any profits from his real estate deals with the company.